smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Audit Event Processing/Event Categorization Mechanism.md

 ### Misclassification Risks
 Misclassification can occur due to:
-- Incorrect action naming that matches the wrong category pattern
+- Incorrect action naming that doesn't match any predefined action
 - Missing or malformed event data
 - Race conditions in high-volume scenarios